 - It means you need to carry around and care for another device.

 This is a personal choice that can be a good option if you travel a lot and need to stay connected.
 It’s also an affordable choice for families which up to 4 devices being able to be used on some pocket wi-fi.

-Choosing the right travel sims in Australia is up to you.
+Choosing the right Australian Tourist sim card is up to you.
 It depends on how you intend to use your phone, your budget, and how long your trip is.
 So, before you head to Australia, make sure you do your research and choose the option that works best for you.
 Then, you can have an amazing holiday!

 Ready to start planning your holiday, take a look at our 14-day itinerary for Australia

 Got a question?
 Head over to our Australia Travel Tips Facebook Group and ask a local.